espocrm/documentation/docs/development/modules.md

 ## Composer

 You can create a `composer.json` in your module directory to include 3rd party libraries.
 To let Espo know about these libraries, you need to create an [autoload configuration file](autoload.md) in your module.

+## JS modules

+When referencing ES (or AMD) modules located in an Espo module, use the path: `module/{your-module}/*`.
+Example: `module/my-module/views/fields/my-field`.

+When using [ext-template](https://github.com/espocrm/ext-template), the path to your Espo module will be automatically written in *jsconfig.json*.
+That will allow an IDE to properly locate module files.